opatiny/micromouse/docs/various/toBuy.md

 ## other

-- jst sh 6 pins cables and connectors (for encoders)
+- jst sh 6 pins cables female-female, connectors (for encoders) and board with big pins
 - I2C to GPIO expander
+- XT60 connectors